 Download Kirby’s Latest Release

 After downloading, run the commands below to extract the downloaded file and move it into a new Kirby root directory.
-After that, change into Kirby root directory to install PHP required packages.
+After that, change into the Kirby root directory to install the PHP-required packages.

-Take notes of the branch number. if there are newer branch numbers, replace the one below with it.
+Take notes of the branch number.
+If there are newer branch numbers, replace the one below with them.

 cd /var/www/html/ sudo apt install git sudo git clone --recursive https://github.com/getkirby/starterkit.git kirby

-Then run the commands below to set the correct permissions for Kirby to function properly.
+Then, run the commands below to set the correct permissions for Kirby to function correctly.

 sudo chown -R www-data:www-data /var/www/html/kirby/ sudo chmod -R 755 /var/www/html/kirby/